Signal

 Forward events from

-with history: values of the returned signal are a tuples whose first member is the previous value and whose second member is the current value.initial
+selfwith history: values of the returned signal are a tuples whose first member is the previous value and whose second member is the current value.initialis supplied as the first member whenselfsends its first value.Declaration

 Swift

-public func combinePrevious(_ initial: Value) -> Signal<(Value, Value), Error>
+public func combinePrevious(_ initial: Value) -> Signal<(Value, Value), Error>Parameters

 A signal that sends tuples that contain previous and current sent values of